 American cuisine is a vast mishmash of culture, tastes, and of course, burger joints.
 Washington DC provides plenty of quality choices for breakfast, lunch and dinner (along with free soft drink refills).
 Here is the best of a wide selection, sampled by myself and picked by a six month DC resident.

 We The Pizza offered pizza by the slice.
-There was a wide range, from pepperoni to butternut squash and goats cheese.
-It provided good value for money for a quick bite, although it had nothing on the fresh taste of Bacio’s.
+There was a wide range from pepperoni to butternut squash and goats cheese.
+It also provided good value for money for a quick bite, although it had nothing on the fresh taste of Bacio’s.

 Coffee is a huge market in America and although I am a natural tea drinker, I found it easy to slip into this addiction due to the plentiful coffee venues throughout Washington.
 Starbucks, although a large chain, is better in the US.
 The coffee is better, the service is better, and although the venues seem to be smaller due to their frequency on every street, the atmosphere is also better.

 If you are not into conglomerate chains however, there are plenty of independents to sample.
 Big Bear, Uprising Muffin Company and Compass Coffee were our locals.

 Big Bear provided an excellent breakfast selection including the best cinnamon swirl I have ever tasted, and a breakfast burrito that easily makes my top three for things I have eaten in America.
 An obvious example of gentrification, this hip coffee shop is open from 7.30am to 8.00pm providing a great space to socialise or work.
 The staff are friendly, provide personalised service and although they are not extremely quick off the mark, it is worth waiting for the coffee they provide.